rushout09/AutoTrader/ReadMe.md

 Anything in the stock market will book profit in a bull market only.
 The motivation is to book profit without investing much time and effort.
 It just shows that simple compounding algorithms can beat complex technical analysis over long term.

+Be aware while using the algorithm, Any investment in stock market is subjected to market risks, including this algorithm.

 This repo contains scripts to trade using Zerodha's KITE API.